siddharthkp/cost-of-modules/README.md

 3. Use packages which do the job and take the least amount of space.
 For example, I realised that I did not need `yargs`, I only needed their parser `yargs-parser` which is much smaller.

-Bonus: 4.
-Bundle all your code together and strip out the functions that you don't use - I still have to try this out.
+4. Bonus: Bundle all your code together and strip out the functions that you don't use - I still have to try this out.
 This could be the most impactful one.

 --

-In my case, the big size was because of #3, the bunch of npm packages that I was using.
+In my case, the big size was because of # 3, the bunch of npm packages that I was using.

 __Step 1 - You can't fix what you can't measure__

-With npm 2.x, it was easy to find which of your dependencies is taking a lot of space.
+With npm 2.x, it was easy to find how much space is each of your dependencies taking.
 You could just look at the size of each directory in `node_modules`

 With npm 3, the packages are installed in flat manner, so [it isn't so straightforward](https://github.com/npm/npm/issues/10361).

-And that was the reason why I created this tool.
+That's the reason why I created this tool.

 #### License